Why Trading Changes Once You Get Funded (And How to Fix It)

 Studies show that the physical act of writing down information improves memory consolidation significantly more than typing.
 For the retiree demographic, keeping a dedicated, physical "Trading Journal" notebook next to the keyboard is highly effective.

 Words can only describe so much.
 Visual learners benefit heavily from screenshotting their trades.
-Modern platform integrations can automate parts of this, but the review process is manual.
+Modern platform integrations can automate parts of this, but the review process happens manually.

 Read our dedicated guides on mastering the mental game.